-I try to keep this site timely, but it can take a few hours or days for me to report new deaths.
+I try to keep this site timely, but it can take a few hours or days (or sometimes even weeks) for me to report new deaths.
 But doing research for DPS really isn't brain surgery - most of the answers to the questions I'm asked can be found by doing a simple online search.

 To double-check a death rumor, do a Google News search.
 Generally, if you read about a celeb's death and a death report doesn't show up on Google News in a few hours, it's a hoax.

 Needless to add (but, what the hell, I will anyway), Dead People Server has reliable information about the deaths of interesting celebrities.
-I can't stay up-to-date with everyone - check Wikipedia Recent Deaths for the daily long list.
+I can't stay up-to-date with everyone.
 But, if you're interested in the deaths of TV/movie/inventors/cultural icons, link to Dead People Server or the Latest DPS Updates newsfeed.
-For interesting celebrity deaths from the last 60 years or so, link to the Weekly Blasts from the Past newsfeed.

 Some Websites pass along unsubstantiated reports or may even plant some death rumors.
 Sites like examiner.com, en.mediamass.net and newsmax are unreliable.
 Dead People Server works hard to provide accurate information on deaths.
 So if you want "just the facts," without the rumors or those endless death watches, just link to http://www.dpsinfo.com/dps.